Your money-making expert. Financial journalist, TV and radio personality.

-Take note: financial advisers are not taught to tell people to pay off their mortgage.
+Take note: financial advisers tend not to tell people to pay off their mortgage.
 They are, however, taught to push insurance products and insurance-based investments.
 Coincidentally, financial advisers make no money from you paying off your mortgage or existing debt, but they DO stand to make commissions from recommending insurance products and investments.
 Funny that.

 We love the idea of paying off your mortgage early because: